 Brian E. O’Donnell is a seasoned litigator whose expertise in handling complex commercial matters makes him counsel of choice for clients seeking effective solutions to significant legal problems.
-A member of the Firm’s Executive Committee and CoChair of its Insurance and Reinsurance Group, Brian has successfully resolved a variety of complex matters including high stakes reinsurance and insurance coverage disputes, class action products liability lawsuits and government investigations of insurance and financial regulatory matters.
+Co-Chairman of Riker Danzig and Co-Chair of its Insurance and Reinsurance Group, Brian has successfully resolved a variety of complex matters including high stakes reinsurance and insurance coverage disputes, class action products liability lawsuits and government investigations of insurance and financial regulatory matters.

 Such matters typically involve a daunting level of technical detail, complex legal issues and material exposure.
 But when Brian takes on one of these cases, he strives to cut through the minutiae and focus the matter on the core issues that best support his client’s interests.
 He has found that using the evidence to tell his client’s story in a succinct, straightforward manner is the only way to be successful in such matters.